 DIRECTOR OF FOOD SERVICE

-The Jenkins Independent School District participates in the National School Lunch & Breakfast Programs and operaters under the Community Eligibilty Provision, where every student eats free.
+The Jenkins Independent School District participates in the National School Lunch & Breakfast Programs and operates under the Community Eligibility Provision, where every student eats free.

 Burdine Elementary has been awarded a Fresh Fruit and Vegetable Program (FFVP)

 USDA grant.
 The grant is administered by USDA and the Division of School and Community Nutrition, KDE and coordinated by Jenkins Independent School District Child Nutrition Services.

 A fresh fruit or vegetable snack will be provided for all students at least three days each week dependent upon availability of fruits and vegetables and the duration of the grant monies.